ofelipechampan/ofelipechampan/README.md

 # Hi, I'm Felipe Ribeiro Champan! 🚀

-Electrical Engineer currently pursuing a second degree in **Control and Automation Engineering** at UTFPR.
+Electrical engineer currently pursuing a degree in **Control and Automation Engineering** at UTFPR.

 ---